planttheidea/nage/README.md

 ## Pool values

+#### available

+The number of objects in the pool available for reservation.

+#### reserved

+The number of objects created in pooling but not available because they are reserved.

 #### size

-The size of the current pool's stack, which represents the number of unused objects in the pool.
+The size of the current pool, which represent the total number of objects created for pooling.

 ```typescript
 console.log(pool.size); // 5